-In the VR Objects View Inspector, clicking on the Render icon displays the specific rendering parameters or Inspector Menu > Render.
+In the VR Objects View Inspector, clicking on the Render icon displays the specific rendering parameters.

-• In the drop down menu choose one of the rendering engines names, White Model, Physical Engine, displays the according parameters.

-• Physical Engine: The high rendering quality. engine.
+- In the drop down menu choose one of the rendering engines names, White Model, Physical Engine, displays the according parameters. - White Model: All materials dressed with Shaders or textures are assigned to a unique diffuse white color; reflections will be ignored.
+The color of the heliodon, the lights, the shadows, the background and the foreground are taken into account. - Physical Engine: The high rendering quality. engine.